fkie-cad/filesharer/README.md

 Currently working just one-way and not bidirectional.

-Encryption is supported, but currently in experimental state.
+Encryption is supported, but still in experimental state.

 Warning:
 This tool at some stages has been flagged as a positive threat by Windows Defender for unknown reasons.